meticulous-dft/mongodb-data-generator/README.md

 - Order history with line items
 - Metadata, notes, and tags
 - Padding to reach exact target document size

+The document structure scales with target size to ensure meaningful data is the majority (>80%) of each document, with padding limited to <20%.
+For example:
+- **2KB documents**: Minimal structure (customer + 1 address + 1 payment, no orders)
+- **64KB documents**: Full structure with 12-14 orders, 8-15 line items per order, extended metadata (30-50 entries), and comprehensive notes/tags

+### Compression Settings

+For performance testing scenarios where storage size should match logical size, the tool automatically disables compression:

+1. **Network Compression**: Disabled by appending `compressors=disabled` to the MongoDB connection string
+2. **Storage Compression**: Disabled by creating collections with WiredTiger `block_compressor=none` setting

+These settings ensure that:
+- Logical data size matches storage size (important for volume snapshotting and initial sync performance testing)
+- No compression overhead during data generation
+- Accurate representation of actual storage requirements

+**Note**: If the collection already exists, the tool will attempt to create it with these settings.
+If creation fails (e.g., due to permissions or existing collection), the tool will use the existing collection as-is.

 ## Performance Benchmarking